lukewhrit/lukewhrit/README.md

-### Hi there 👋
+### Hi there, I'm Luke 👋

-Hey, I'm Luke.
 I'm a 14 year old web developer from New Jersey.

 Right now, I'm mostly working on [Spacebin](https://spaceb.in), a powerful text-sharing app built with TypeScript and Koa.
 I have experience in TypeScript, JavaScript, Ruby, Python, and HTML/CSS.